 Boston is a great choice for a weekend away with young children since the distances are all manageable and there’s so much to see and do.
 The atmosphere is much calmer and more relaxed than Manhattan, it was such a welcome break.
 But even better than that… Bostonians can make real tea!
 At every single place during our trip, tea was served in a pot, with boiling water poured straight onto the bag, and cold milk in a jug.
 None of this maddening tea bag on the side of a mug of tepid water so prevalent in New York.

-Here’s our itinerary, if you’re thinking of taking your own kids.
+Here’s our itinerary, if you’re thinking of taking your own kids to Boston:

 Take a Duck tour round Boston.
 We booked on the earliest slot at 8.30am, partly to get us up and out of the house, partly to take advantage of the cheaper ticket prices.
 It is fairly pricey; even with the discount, our family of four cost just shy of $100.
 But it is an excellent way to get a sense of the city, and the children loved the way the bus converted into a boat half way through the 80 minute ride.
 B was deeply unsure when the bus drove straight into the Charles River, but soon relaxed when she realised we weren’t getting wet.
 Our driver tried to persuade the girls to come and take a turn steering the Duck, a perk only offered to the youngest kids.
 They weren’t budging.

 Getting off at the Museum of Science, we walked over the river to Cambridge in order to see the MIT campus.
 From there, we walked back down the Charles River and over the bridge to Beacon Hill.
 This is a truly lovely neighbourhood; low, old, red brick buildings, cobbled streets and lots of independent shops.
 We had lunch in one of the many restaurants on Charles Street and took a look at the Cheers Bar, then back through the Boston Common for the girls to let off steam.